g-uva/JupyterK8sMonitor/README.md

 ##### Exiting the notebook
 For the moment, in order to "kill" the pod, the server must be stopped.
 To do that you must go to `File > Hub Control Panel` and click the button `Stop my server`

-4. Apply PodMonitor and Nginx configurations.
-5. The app should be ready to use! 👍